torvalds/linux/Documentation/admin-guide/pstore-blk.rst

 kmsg_size and so on.
 All of them support both Kconfig and module parameters, but module parameters have priority over Kconfig.

-Configurations for driver are all about block device, such as total_size of block device and read/write operations.
+Configurations for driver are all about block device and non-block device, such as total_size of block device and read/write operations.

 Configurations for user
 -----------------------